Are Lisa and Jimin friends?

 Q: Are Lisa and Jimin dating?

 A: There is no concrete evidence to suggest that Lisa and Jimin are dating.
-While fans may ship them as a couple, it is important to remember that their interactions could simply be a result of their professional relationship and friendship.
+Their interactions are more indicative of a close friendship rather than a romantic relationship.